ericywl/SoftConst-Project/README.md

 1. Add more features to Groups and DSBJs

-2. Finish up the profile page
+2. Tighter relationship between Groups/DSBJS and profiles

 3. Implement more unit tests and some integration tests